Maurice Kemp

-Maurice Kemp (born February 2, 1991) is an American basketball player who plays the power forward position for Bnei Herzliya in the Israeli Basketball Premier League.
-He previously played for the Maccabi Rishon LeZion in the same league, and in several other leagues from 2013–21; namely, the EuroCup, NBA G League, Greek Basket League, Liga Nacional de Básquet, Liga ACB, and the VTB United League.
+Maurice Leroy Kemp Jr (born February 2, 1991) is an American basketball player for Al Riyadi Beirut of the Lebanese Basketball League.
 He played college basketball for Alabama A&M, Miami Dade College, and East Carolina, with whom he led Conference USA in scoring in his senior year.

+Kemp has previously played for Maccabi Rishon LeZion in Israel, and in several other leagues from 2013 to 2022; namely, the EuroCup, NBA G League, Greek Basket League, Liga Nacional de Básquet, Liga ACB, and the VTB United League.

 Early life

-He was born in Miami, Florida, to Valerie and Maurice Kemp, Sr., and he has three siblings.
+He was born in Miami, Florida, to Valerie and Maurice Kemp Sr., and he has three siblings.
 Kemp grew up in Miami, as well as Pembroke Pines, Florida.

 Kemp attended Miami Dade Christian Academy, graduating in 2009, and played for the basketball team.
 As a senior, he averaged 26 points and 11 rebounds a game.
 He was named second-team All State and first-team All County as a senior.
 He was also on the high school track and field team.

 He is 6 ft 8 in tall, and weighs 190 lb.

 College

 2009–2011: Alabama A&M and Miami Dade College

-Kemp attended Alabama A&M from 2009–10, playing for the Alabama A&M Bulldogs basketball team.
+Kemp attended Alabama A&M from 2009 to 2010, playing for the Alabama A&M Bulldogs basketball team.
 He averaged 5.5 points per game, on 47.8% shooting from the field, and 34.8% shooting from beyond the 3 point line; he also picked up 2.8 rebounds per game.

-He then attended Miami Dade College from 2010–11.
+He then attended Miami Dade College from 2010 to 2011.
 Playing small forward for the Sharks basketball team, Kemp averaged 16.9 points on shooting percentages of 59% from the floor, 52% behind the 3-point line, and 65% on free throws, while also averaging 9.9 rebounds (17th nationally), 1.8 assists, 1.8 blocks, and 1.5 steals a game.
 He was named as first-team All-Florida Community College Activities Association.